+In this section, we report on a number of experiments devised to validate and show the potential of our approach.
 In Subsection 4.1, we apply our methodology to the benchmark datasets of Table 1.
 In Subsection 4.2, we compare the obtained results against those returned by the standard procedure to bound the FDR described in Subsection 3.1.